 - Turn down the heat and simmer for about 45 minutes.

-- Remove from heat and rinse again.
+- Remove from heat, Drain and rinse.

 Method for the slow cooker: